How Knowing Your Numbers Helps You Grow: Moving Beyond Tax Compliance

 Make Strategic Decisions

-• Cut expenses if too much revenue is going to costs
+Cut expenses if too much revenue is going to costs

-• Set pricing based on real data
+Set pricing based on real data

 Track Progress

-• Create meaningful KPIs (Key Performance Indicators)
+Create meaningful KPIs (Key Performance Indicators) customized for the business

-• Monitor progress toward specific goals
+Monitor progress toward specific goals

-• Adjust plans based on results
+Adjust plans based on results

-• Make confident decisions backed by data
+Make confident decisions backed by data

 Plan for Growth

-• Budget for growth
+Budget for new costs related to growth

-• Plan strategic investments
+Plan strategic investments to support growth, like coaching

 Why This Matters